Annual Report

 The Trust’s income, derived from a small return on investments, only justifies one meeting a year at present although applications can be received out with the grant making cycle.
 Under these circumstances, the Secretary will screen applications against Trust criteria and if the application is found to be suitable, will then consult other trustees on their willingness to fund the application, always assuming funds are available.

-The Trust’s website has proven an invaluable resource and given many organisations a closer look at our work and allowed them to download and submit applications for our consideration.
+The Trust’s website continues to prove an invaluable resource and has given many organisations a closer look at our work.

 Investment portfolio

 The Trust is able to fund suitable applications due to the legacy of the founders who placed shares of their own into a trust fund and the income from these shares provides the working capital for the trustees to disburse each year.
-The Trust’s portfolio continues to be managed by Rathbone Greenbank Investments, according to ethical criteria of which the Trustees approve.
+The Trust’s portfolio continues to be managed by Greenbank Investments, according to ethical criteria of which the Trustees approve.
+Trustees were grateful for the long-term services of our main investment manager at Rathbone Greenbank Mr John David who has carefully managed our portfolio in line with our ethical requirements over many years, John has now retired and is relaced by Christopher Noblin in the companies Glasgow offices.
+While at our independent ethical investment managers, ethicalfutures, the senior partner Mr Julian Parrot has brought in a new manager to oversee our investments.
+We welcomed Mr Shane Presley to our AGM in 2023 with Julian and again as our new investment advisor at our 2024 AGM.
+We look forward to working closely with both Christopher and Shane over the coming years.

 Looking forward